Giorgio Gomelsky: British rhythm & blues

 Chris Barber's trad-jazz band had launched the skiffle craze, and their hit "Rock Island Line" had made the band's banjo player Lonnie Donegan a star.
 As skiffle became passé, Barber, whose sets were structured around the history of jazz, began to feature blues in its place, utilizing his school friend vocalist/guitarist Alexis Korner, and harmonica player Cyril Davies.

 While the Barber blues set was strictly country style, Korner was set on expanding the sound to incorporate the more modern electric Chicago sound and an improvisational jazz approach.
 He formed his own group Alexis Korner Blues Incorporated and recruited musicians such as the drummer Charlie Watts and saxophonist Dick Heckstall-Smith.
 Gomelsky, then writing for Jazz News, became inspired by this to the extent of becoming evangelical.
 He coined the term BRB – British Rhythm and Blues, wrote articles, and bent the ear of anyone who would listen.

 Korner and Davies had a club in a pub upstairs room on Wardour Street where blues aficionados would gather on Wednesdays, but they needed a larger venue for the noisy big band.
-With some difficulty, and support from Barber, Gomelsky persuaded Pendleton to run a weekly Blues Night on Thursdays at his newly opened neighbouring club The Marquee.
+With some difficulty and support from Barber, Gomelsky persuaded Pendleton to run a weekly Blues Night on Thursdays at his newly opened neighbouring club The Marquee.
 Korner's new band, and others, were duly booked.
-However the audiences were still limited to a small group of enthusiasts and the future was uncertain.
+However, the audiences were still limited to a small group of enthusiasts, and the future was uncertain.

 A Jamaican blue beat club just off Portobello Road (immortalized in the movie Scandal) was one of the hottest spots in London at the time.
-On a visit Gomelsky had a chance encounter with its most notorious clients – Christine Keeler and Mandy Rice-Davies.
+On a visit, Gomelsky had a chance encounter with its most notorious clients – Christine Keeler and Mandy Rice-Davies.
 He invited them to visit the Marquee Blues Night and they showed up the following week.
 The publicity generated was enough to give the night sufficient cachet to become fashionable and successful.

 He wanted to build on the success of The Marquee Blues night with more shows but Pendleton was not interested.
 Gomelsky began to organize the bands, suggesting that they work co-operatively to obtain bookings and do other business, just as the earlier Jazz Societies had federated their efforts.
-He even persuaded the Portobello Jamaican club to host a couple of blues bands, however the regular patrons were not impressed.
+He even persuaded the Portobello Jamaican club to host a couple of blues bands, but the regular patrons were not impressed.

 Gomelsky then discovered an alternative venue – the Cy Laurie Piccadilly Club in Ham Yard.
 Formerly a major London hotspot, the club was now financially distressed.
 He was able to secure a Saturday night for a fee of £5 and proceeded to stage the first festival of British blues.
 Bands appearing included Alexis Korner's Blues Incorporated, Blues By Six (which included Nicky Hopkins), and the Rolling Stones.
 Although attendance was slight, as a promotional device Gomelsky prevailed on a number of friends to stand in line outside to attract the attention of passers by, and give the impression of a larger crowd.
 Pendleton was not happy with this local competition for his club.